-The department responsible for development planning in the Municipality must, where required and based on the submissions made during public participation, make final amendments to the draft land use scheme, provided that; if such amendments are in the opinion of the Municipality materially different to what was published in terms of section 19(2), the Municipality must follow a further consultation and public participation process in terms of section 19(2) of this By-law, before the land use scheme is adopted by the Council.
+The department responsible for spatial development and land use management or development planning in the Municipality must, where required and based on the submissions made during public participation, make final amendments to the draft land use scheme, provided that; if such amendments are in the opinion of the Municipality materially different to what was published in terms of section 20(2), the Municipality must follow a further consultation and public participation process in terms of section 20(2) of this By-law, before the land use scheme is adopted by the Council.

-23 Submission of land use scheme to Council for approval and adoption

-(1) The department responsible for development planning in the Municipality must submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption.
+23 Submission of land use scheme to Council for approval and adoption submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption.